What is end-point assessment?

 - The apprentice cannot achieve their apprenticeship without passing the end-point assessment.

 When an apprentice is nearly ready to take the EPA, they must agree alongside the employer and EFA assessment provider on when is the right time for assessment.
 Their employer will then put them forward for the assessment.

 What will the EPA look like?

-The EPA is outlined in the assessment plan for each standard.
-The assessment plan must explain what's being assessed, how the apprentice will be assessed, and who will carry out the EPA – as well as indicate the quality assurance measures in place.
+EPAs, outlined in the assessment plan for each standard, must explain what's being assessed, how the apprentice will be assessed, and who will carry out the EPA – as well as indicate the quality assurance measures in place.